lxj1999/lxj1999.github.io/_pages/about.md

   - Utilized Moldex3D to design and simulate polymer flow in the designated component mould.

 # 💻 Internships
-- *2022.11 - 2023.11*, CD Capital (Shanghai), Department of Medical Device Investment, Investment Analyst Intern
+- *2022.11 - 2023.11*, CD Capital, Department of Medical Device Investment, Investment Analyst Intern
   - Involved in investment analysis on medical devices, mainly ophthalmology surgical robots, endourology surgical robots, and minimally invasive neuromodulation devices.
 - *2021.07 - 2022.08*, Xi'an Jiaotong University, School of Mechanical Engineering, Research Assistant
   - Involved in the 'Preparation and Performance Test of Carbon-nanotube Terahertz Detectors' project.